MSS-PAE: Saving Autoencoder-based Outlier Detection from Unexpected Reconstruction: Saving AE from unexpected reconstruction

-AE was trained to learn the normal patterns of the data, and outliers are intuitively expected to have higher reconstruction errors.
-Although the reconstruction error such as MSE or APRE could be used as the outlier score directly, the score might be less reliable in certain situations.
-First, if the training dataset was contaminated by outliers, AE would be misled to learn abnormal patterns of the data, resulting in lower reconstruction errors of outliers and increasing difficulty of distinguishing outliers from inliers.
+AE is trained to learn the normal patterns of the data, and outliers are intuitively expected to have higher reconstruction errors.
+Although the reconstruction error such as MSE can be used as the outlier score directly, the score may be less reliable in certain situations.
+First, if the training dataset is contaminated by outliers, AE will be misled to learn abnormal patterns of the data, resulting in lower reconstruction errors of outliers and increasing difficulty of distinguishing outliers from inliers.
 Second, some outliers exhibit latent features conforming to the patterns of inliers, except that their feature values deviate from the normal range.
 These outliers may be unexpectedly well reconstructed by AE, making them difficult to distinguish from inliers.
 Although NLL and WNLL can alleviate the problem of outlier contamination, it is still necessary to search a complementary solution for any AE-based OD method.

-The issue raised might be explained by conventional AEs' capturing global features of data, which lacked explicit consideration of local information.
+The issue raised can be explained by AEs' capturing global features of data, which lacked explicit consideration of local relationship.
 Therefore, to tackle this inadequacy, the local relationship of the data was considered as auxiliary information for AE.
 The mean-shift method could serve as a viable solution.
-The concept of the mean-shift was first proposed by Fukunaga \textit{et al.} in 1975 \cite{fukunaga1975estimation}, with the application of the estimation of the gradient of a density function.
-Then it has been used in a variety of applications including clustering \cite{cheng1995mean}, image segmentation \cite{comaniciu2002mean}, and target tracking\cite{collins2003mean}.
-Recently, Yang \textit{et al.} proposed to use mean-shift (or medoid-shift) to filter and detect outliers (MOD) \cite{yang2021mean}.
-The method was suitable for datasets containing large number of outliers.
+The concept of the mean-shift was first proposed by Fukunaga \textit{et al.} in 1975 \cite{fukunaga1975estimation}, applied to the estimation of the gradient of a density function.
+Then it was used in a variety of applications including clustering \cite{cheng1995mean}, image segmentation \cite{comaniciu2002mean}, and target tracking\cite{collins2003mean}.

 The process of the mean-shift could be described as follows.
 Given a dataset $\mathbf{X} = \{\mathbf{x}_{1}, \mathbf{x}_{2}, \cdots, \mathbf{x}_{N}\}$, mean-shift first calculated each sample's $k$-nearest-neighbors in $\mathbf{X}$.
 For example, for the sample $\mathbf{x}_{i}$, its $k$-nearest-neighbors set was $\text{NL}_{i}=\{\mathbf{x}_{i}^{1}, \mathbf{x}_{i}^{2}, \cdots, \mathbf{x}_{i}^{k}\}$.
 Mean-shift then added the sample itself to the neighboring set $\text{NL}_{i}=\{\mathbf{x}_{i}, \mathbf{x}_{i}^{1}, \mathbf{x}_{i}^{2}, \cdots, \mathbf{x}_{i}^{k}\}$ and calculated the mean value of the list, as expressed in Eq. \ref{eq3}.